GeoTecINIT/SymptomsAnalyzerSimulator/README.md

-This is a README file created to transfer ownership from @nazarpysko to GeoTecINIT
+This minimalistic website was created to visually showcase the emotions analysis performed in the mobile app.
+Its ultimate purpose is to eliminate endless meetings with psychologists related to the emotion analysis algorithm.